Jobs at NICHD

 IDDB develops scientific initiatives and supports research and research training related to intellectual and developmental disabilities (IDD).
 These include common and rare neuromuscular and neurodevelopmental disorders such as Down, Fragile X, and Rett syndromes; inborn errors of metabolism; autism spectrum disorders; and conditions currently and soon-to-be detectable through newborn screening.
 The branch has a long history of providing support for a diverse portfolio of research projects, contracts, training programs, and research centers dedicated to promoting the well-being of individuals with IDDs at all stages of development.

-IDDB is seeking a program officer with research expertise related to neuroscience, including cognitive, behavioral, developmental, or systems neuroscience.
+IDDB is seeking a program officer and a medical officer with research expertise related to neuroscience, including cognitive, behavioral, developmental, or systems neuroscience.
 Expertise in genetic and/or metabolic disorders that affect cognitive development, especially in pediatric populations, would be desirable.
 Experience with neuroimaging and/or animal or cellular models of typical and atypical brain development would also be desirable but not required.
 Candidates should have a solid foundation of training in neuroscience, or in developmental and behavioral psychology.

 The incumbent will oversee and coordinate initiatives focused on neuroscience related to intellectual disabilities; serve as a liaison with patient advocacy groups and stakeholders both within and outside the government; and manage a diverse portfolio of grants and/or contracts related to basic neuroscience, intellectual disabilities, metabolic and genetic disorders, and newborn screening conditions.
 Excellent communication and interpersonal skills and in-depth knowledge of the field would be pluses.

-This is an exciting time to join NICHD as we implement our strategic plan to shape and advance research in the near- and long-term future.
+This is an important time to join NICHD as we implement our strategic plan to shape and advance research in the near- and long-term future.
 This position will allow the successful candidate to be at the start of shaping scientific research opportunities that will directly affect the field, biomedical science, and public health for years to come.

 For additional information about these positions, contact nichd-der-info@mail.nih.gov with a resume and letter of interest.